renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 ![](https://i.imgur.com/pbs97J1.png?raw=true)

-*The multithreaded CPU program took 2 minutes and 46 seconds to subdivide a cube with 24578 vertices and 24576 faces, while the GPU accelerated version only took ~5.5 seconds.*
+*The multithreaded CPU program (now removed from the repository) took 2 minutes and 46 seconds to subdivide a cube with 24578 vertices and 24576 faces, while the GPU accelerated version only took ~5.5 seconds.*

 Completed tasks: